JacobWood12/PythonExercises/README.md

 Baby's first Python GUI using Tkinter.
 It's pretty simple, you just click the button in the window that comes up, but with a sinister twist...

+### messageboxes.py

+I made this because I saw messageboxes in another program and wanted to experiment with them.
+I think it has them all.

 ### pride_conversation.py

 An app for Pride Week that asks the user if they know the meaning of various words used by the Rainbow community.